SteveLongoria/hexo-blog/source/_posts/custom-drip-form-css-flexbox.md

 I haven't been a big fan of the Drip Form Widgets simply because I don't like pop-ups.
 I also like to have full control over how the optin form functions and how it looks.
 I personally like inline forms, where you just have the form on the page like I have on my blog if you scroll down to the bottom.
 I also like 2-step optin where the visitor clicks on the button and it opens up a pop-up window to optin.
 This is how I prefer to do pop-ups simply because they're "user initiated".
 The visitor decides when the pop-up appears.

 In this post I'm going to show you how to create a custom 'inline' email form to sync with your Drip account.

+It'll look something like this by default but you can customize however you'd like:

+<center>{% asset_img flexboxform.png flexboxform %}</center>

 ## Create Your Form